How to Migrate WooCommerce and WordPress Data

 Difference Between Migrating Posts or Other Post Types

-Frequently Asked Questions
+Migrate WooCommerce and WordPress Data – Frequently Asked Questions

-Yes, WP All Export and WP All Import will automatically migrate the taxonomies attached to the post type being migrated.
+Yes.
+Our plugins will automatically migrate the taxonomies attached to the post type being migrated.
 This includes default taxonomies (such as categories or tags) along with custom taxonomies (added by a third-party plugin or with custom code).

 The same is true for all images and all custom fields that are attached to the migrated records.

-How to Migrate WooCommerce Customers and Orders?
+How Do I Migrate WooCommerce Customers and Orders?

-In general, follow the instructions in this guide but select WooCommerce Customers and WooCommerce Orders as the post type (i.e., two separate migrations with customers first and orders last).
+In general, follow the instructions in this guide but select WooCommerce Customers and WooCommerce Orders as the post types (i.e., two separate migrations with customers first and orders last).
 For specific instructions, see How to Migrate WooCommerce Customers to a Different Site and How to Migrate WooCommerce Orders.

-Learn how to migrate WordPress users.
+Describes how to migrate WordPress users.

-Learn how to migrate all WooCommerce products.
+Explains how to migrate WooCommerce products.

 Learn how to o export WordPress data to a CSV, Excel, or XML file.